 If the Court denies your IFP application, the Court will give you a deadline by which you must pay the filing fee in order to continue with your action.
-In this instance, if you fail to pay the \$5.00 filing fee within the time required by the Court, the Court may dismiss your action.
+If you fail to pay the \$5.00 filing fee within the time provided, the Court may dismiss your action.